/* */ <img height="1" width="1" src="https://www.facebook.com/tr?id=1706078429670727&ev=PageView &noscript=1"/> /* */

 Associate Professor

 Professor Qing’s major teaching and research interests are U.S.-China relations, American foreign policy, Chinese foreign policy, and international relations theory.
 She was a Peace Scholar at the U.S. Institute of Peace, a think tank created by U.S. Congress.
 She was also a Social Science Research Council (SSRC)/John D. MacArthur Pre-Doctoral Fellow.
 She was engaged in interdisciplinary studies in cultural sociology and comparative sociology at the Department of Sociology, Princeton University, and tries to integrate them into the study of international relations theory and the research of U.S.-China relations.
-She was engaged as well in interdisciplinary studies when she was a visiting scholar at the Center for Arms Control and International Security Studies, Stanford University.
+She was also engaged in interdisciplinary studies when she was a visiting scholar at the Center of Arms Control and International Security, Stanford University.

 NEWS